kevindelord/swift-style-guide/README.markdown

 }
 ```

-#### Functions
+## Functions in Enumerations

-Use an enum instead of a struct when you need to iterate through all elements or if you need a variable type.
+Use an enum instead of a struct when you need to:

+- Iterate through all elements.
+- If you need a variable type.
+- Have unique static variables.

 Enumerations and structures became amazing in Swift as they can now have (static) functions.

-This is extremely usefull when you need data or logic depending on an enum value, for example a title of a segue.
+This is extremely useful when you need data or logic depending on an enum value, for example a title of a segue or a list of (user) state.

 ```swift
 enum UserState : Int {